The Writer's Corner

 “No!
 We can’t!”
 Abe shouted.

 think!
 You HAVE to let her see Emily, Abe!”
-Peter would
+Peter would always

-hear Laura’s muffled crying in the hayloft.
+crying in the hayloft.
 She started to climb up the stairs, but

 her…”Julie, don’t do that.”